dragon788/Packer-Windows81/README.md

 # Packer-Windows81
-A Packer build to make a pretty vanilla Windows 8.1 box for use with Vagrant.
+A Packer build to make a pretty vanilla Windows 8.1 box for use with VMWare Desktop.

 There are a lot of really excellent projects out there to achieve something similar, but I found that most of them relied on SSH, which means they relied on installing SSH in Windows.
 Since Packer started supporting WinRM, I wanted to make a 'cleaner' Windows build for testing purposes.
 I like to start with things as vanilla as possible and go nuts from there.